Check if your redundancy is fair

 Whether or not your redundancy is fair, you should also check that you get your correct notice period.

-If you’ll have been working for your employer for at least 2 years by the time you leave, check your right to be offered other work.
+Check your right to be offered other work.
 You should be offered any suitable job your employer has, even if someone else might be more qualified.

 If you're made redundant on sick leave